Dynamic Asset Allocation with Expected Shortfall via Quantum Annealing: Introduction

-Another popular optimization problem introduced by Harry Markowitz~\cite{Markowitz} in 1952 is the portfolio optimization problem.
-This problem investigates how investors could use the power of diversification to optimize portfolios by minimization of risk and serves as a foundation for later models such as the Black-Litterman model~\cite{black_litterman_1991}.
-The original Markowitz model uses volatility as the measure of the risk which works well most of the times, but it often fails to characterize the market during extreme events or 'shocks', e.g., the 2008 mortgage crisis which led to an abrupt collapse with the insolvency of Lehman Brothers.
-As a result, the financial managers instead increasingly prefer to use the expected loss when the loss has already exceeded a threshold, i.e., expected shortfall~\cite{Samudra}.
-The advantages of expected shortfall over other risk measurements like volatility or Value-at-Risk are discussed in Ref.~~\cite{mcneil}.
+The portfolio optimization problem, introduced by Harry Markowitz~\cite{markowitzPortfolioSelection1952} in 1952, investigates how investors could use the power of diversification to optimize portfolios by minimizing risk, and serves as a foundation for later models, such as the Black--Litterman model~\cite{blackAssetAllocationCombining1991}.
+The original Markowitz Optimization problem used volatility as the measure of the risk.
+However, it is now known that volatility changes with time \cite{mcneilQuantitativeRiskManagement2015}; hence, treating it as a constant is risky and sub-optimal.
+Furthermore, it often fails to characterize the market during extreme events or ``shocks'', for example, the 2008 mortgage crisis which led to an abrupt collapse of the market with the insolvency of Lehman Brothers.
+As a result, modern finance practitioners prefer to use a time-varying risk metric such as stochastic volatility, Value-at-Risk (VaR) or the expected shortfall.
+The latter is defined as the average loss that can be expected when the loss has already exceeded a specific threshold~\cite{dasguptaQuantumAnnealingAlgorithm2020}.
+The advantages of expected shortfall over other risk measurements such as volatility or Value-at-Risk are discussed in~\cite{mcneilQuantitativeRiskManagement2015}.

-Due to the high computational complexity~\cite{ye_tse_1989} of solving a large-scale quadratic optimization program like the portfolio optimization problem and its time-sensitive nature, numerous classical algorithms have been developed over the years to reduce the computational cost.
-On the other hand, as more versatile and scalable quantum computing devices - mainly quantum annealers - enter the market, we explore application of the portfolio optimization problem on two quantum annealers that are available today.

-\citet{port_3} benchmarked the performance of D-Wave 2000Q on solving the Markowitz Mean-Variance Optimization Problem with a relatively small size of 20 logical qubits and randomly generated return date.
-In this manuscript, we take inspiration from that study and and expand on their experiments but using expected shortfall as the measure of the risk on which the model is optimized.
-We design a hybrid algorithm that use the Markowitz's model as a quantum annealing subroutine to obtain the optimal portfolio based on expected shortfall.
-Based on experiments consisting of both real-world ETF and currency data, we were able to show a solubility of the QUBO model and explore its performance on both generations of quantum annealers offered by D-Wave in up to 115 logical qubits.

-In this manuscript, we discuss a method of formulating the continuous variable Markowitz model as a QUBO problem and develop the use of expected shortfall as a metric to evaluate the risk of the portfolio in a hybrid manner.
-We provide experimental results on both the Advantage (Pegasus topology) and 2000Q (Chimera topology) D-Wave quantum annealers.
-The results are generally close to the optimal portfolios in terms of final returns and Sharpe ratios obtained by classical methods.
-We observe that more correlated assets yield better performance on the quantum annealers, which may provide a use case for such devices in real application in the near term.
-We also assess the performance impact of concatenating one of the constraints to the objective function which leads to one fewer Lagrangian multiplier.